The Ultimate Guide to Observing the Winter Sky (Northern Hemisphere)

 Top Wintertime Celestial Objects

-Now that we have identified the brighter, well-known wintertime constellations, let us take a look at the most observable wintertime celestial objects visible in most entry-level and mid-level telescopes from a modest 60mm up to 8” in aperture.
-Although there are not as many impressive galaxies to view this time of year, there are many star clusters and a famous nebula to see.
+Now that we have identified the brighter, well-known wintertime constellations, let us look at the most observable celestial objects in most entry-level and mid-level telescopes from a modest 60mm up to 8" in aperture.
+Although there are not as many impressive galaxies to view this time of year, there are many star clusters and a famous nebula.
 Springtime is galaxy season, which we will cover in our springtime viewing guide.

 ![]() |